Adam4lexander/Spoke/Docs/03_Effect.md

 var effect = new Effect("MyEffect", engine, s => {
     // EffectBuilder logic
 });

 // ...

 effect.Dispose();
 ```

-Here is the constructor for `Effect`:
+The constructor for `Effect` is:

 `public Effect(string name, SpokeEngine engine, EffectBlock block, params ITrigger[] triggers)`

-First the `name` is how the `Effect` appears in debugging views.
-We'll get to the `engine` later.
-The remaining two parameters I'll dive into, but in summary:
+Let's break that down:

+- `name`: Appears in debugging views.
+- `engine`: We'll come back to this when we cover SpokeEngine.
-- `block`: is a function that takes a builder object and 'creates' the `Effect`.
+- `block`: A function that takes a builder object and creates the `Effect`.
-- `triggers`: are explicit dependencies that remount the `Effect` when they trigger.
+- `triggers`: Are explicit dependencies that remount the `Effect` when they trigger.

 ---